-Geographic data and GIS technologies are fundamental components of natural resource management for the National Park Service (NPS).
-GIS provides the essential framework for the acquisition, analysis, synthesis, and application of inventory and monitoring data.
+Geographic data and GIS technologies are essential tools for natural resource management in the National Park Service.
+GIS provides the framework for the acquisition, analysis, synthesis, and application of the inventory and monitoring data we collect.

 About Inventory & Monitoring GIS

-- Manages the collection, analysis, and distribution of Inventory & Monitoring (I&M), NPS, and geospatial data to I&M networks, other NPS programs, and the public.
+The I&M GIS group helps manage the collection, analysis, and distribution of network, NPS, and geospatial data.
+We also develop GIS tools, extensions, and applications.
+All this information is made available to I&M networks, other NPS programs, and the public.